Where to See Live Music in Baltimore

 The Meyerhoff Symphony Hall is home to the Grammy Award-winning Baltimore Symphony Orchestra.
 The BSO, led by musical director Marin Alsop, performs over 100 concerts annually, ranging from full instrumental performances to special programs with vocal accompaniment.

 The Johns Hopkins Peabody Institute, a prestigious dance and music school in the heart of Mount Vernon, hosts over 100 performances each year, many of which are offered free-of-charge.
 Along with student recitals, world renowned musicians grace the stage for concerts and special programs, such as the Masterclass speaker and performance series.

 Named one of Rolling Stone magazine’s “10 Best Live Music Venues in America,” Ottobar is the premier destination for an authentic live music experience.
-With a chest-high stage with no barricade, fans can literally feel the music pulsing through them as they get super up close and personal with their favorite bands.
+With a chest-high stage with no barricade, fans can literally feel the music pulsing through them as they get a close-up view of their favorite bands.

 Located on the bottom floor of a red brick building topped with a massive billboard, Metro Gallery belies its ho-hum exterior.
 Inside, it’s a flexible space where creative spirits come to enjoy art gallery openings and musical performances by some of the hottest up-and-coming bands.

 What do you get when you combine a National Endowment for the Arts Jazz Master with a Michelin star chef?
 You get the revival of Keystone Korner, one of the most famous jazz clubs in the country.
 The resurrected West Coast club opened in Baltimore in 2019 with the promise to deliver food just as inspiring as the music performed on its stage.